FAQ

 Yes, as long as the servers are reachable via public internet routing.

-1. If the selected acceleration region is in mainland China, after the business domain name CNames to the acceleration domain name, you need to complete relevant registration with the Ministry of Industry and Information Technology of the People’s Republic of China (the console provides an entry for registration application).
+If the selected acceleration region is in mainland China, after the business domain name is CName-recorded to the accelerated domain name, relevant filings need to be completed with the Ministry of Industry and Information Technology of the People’s Republic of China (there is a filing application entrance in the console).

-2. If the selected acceleration region is outside mainland China, registration is not required, regardless of the client’s access location.
+If the selected acceleration region is outside mainland China, no filing is required regardless of where the client accesses from.

-3. When using PathX as an accelerator for CDN backhaul from overseas servers to domestic servers in China, the backhaul http(s) request will pass through PathX domestic data center nodes.
-The registration system will check the host field saved in the http header for registration at the data center pop point.
-Although at this time, cname does not resolve to an accelerated domain name, registration is still required.
+When using PathX as an accelerator for domestic CDN to return to an overseas server, the return-to-source http(s) request will pass through the PathX domestic data center nodes.
+The filing system will check whether the domain name saved in the host field of the http header has been filed at the data center POP point.
+Although the CName is not resolved to the accelerated domain name at this time, filing still needs to be applied for.

-PathX optimizes cross-country (continental) network quality from the client to the origin site.
-It leverages UCloud Global network scheduling capabilities to control packet loss and latency, does not support application data caching, and each request accesses the origin site for resource data.
-It’s suitable for payment, login, chat, long connections, and other scenarios, supporting protocols such as websocket, http, etc. TCP connections can be terminated early on the client-side, optimizing end-to-end long connections, which can significantly enhance link speed.
+PathX optimizes the cross-border (intercontinental) network quality from the client to the origin server.
+Relying on UCloud’s network scheduling capabilities, it controls packet loss and latency.
+It does not support application data caching, and each request will access the origin server to obtain resource data.
+It is suitable for scenarios such as payments, logins, chatting, and long connections.
+It also supports application layer protocols such as WebSocket and HTTP.
+It terminates the TCP connection in advance on the client-side, and the end-to-end long-connection optimization can significantly improve the link speed.

 Can it be used in HTTP(s) websites or API scenarios?

-2. If your business scenario requires SSL Offloading nearby, and uses HTTP protocol as a backhaul, you can use the PathX 7-layer port forwarding in HTTPS-HTTP mode.
+If your business scenario requires offloading SSL nearby and using the HTTP protocol to return to the origin, you can use the HTTPS-HTTP mode in the Layer 7 port forwarding of PathX.

 What is multi-region access?

-Take the accelerated connection from North China, East China, and South China to Hong Kong as an example.
-After the acceleration is created, users in North China, East China, and South China access the same accelerated domain name, but the IPs resolved are different.
-These IPs correspond to the pathx entry points in the three regions.
-That is, users in different regions accessing the pathx accelerated domain name will resolve to the accelerated entry IP closest to the user.
+Take accelerations from North China, East China, and South China to Hong Kong as an example.
+After creating an acceleration, users in North China, East China, and South China access the same accelerated domain name, but the resolved IPs are different.
+These IPs respectively correspond to the entry points of PathX in the three regions.
+That is to say, when users from different regions access the PathX accelerated domain name, the IP of the acceleration entry point closest to the user will be resolved.

-After using the resources for some time, the PathX or GlobalSSH accelerated domain name + port suddenly becomes inaccessible, while the origin site + port is accessible.
+After the resources have been in use for a period of time, the accelerated domain name + port of PathX or GlobalSSH suddenly cannot be accessed normally, while the origin site + port can be accessed normally.

 net.ipv4.tcp_timestamps = 1 net.ipv4.tcp_tw_recycle = 0 net.ipv4.tcp_tw_reuse = 1

-Enabling tcp_tw_resuse is sufficient for TCP connection recycling (effective when acting as a client under pressure testing or sending a large number of requests externally), while tcp_tw_recycle’s early design did not consider the widespread use of NAT technology on the internet today, leading to failed connections for users partaking through NAT (such as internet cafes, 4G, WIFI).
-Nowadays, this parameter is largely deprecated.
-The speed of tcp recycling can also be improved by reducing the tcp wait timeout time.
+Enabling tcp_tw_resuse is sufficient for the recycling of TCP connections (it is effective when conducting stress tests as a client or sending a large number of requests outward).
+Since tcp_tw_recycle was designed quite early and didn’t take into account the fact that NAT technology has now become prevalent in the public network, it will lead to the failure of some connections for users going through NAT (such as in Internet cafes, using 4G networks, or WIFI).
+Currently, this parameter is basically obsolete.
+To increase the speed of TCP recycling, it can also be achieved by reducing the tcp waiting timeout period.

 Can the origin site be modified?

 Since July 2020, PathX acceleration origin sites support modification.
 You can change to a new origin IP or domain on the acceleration configuration detail page without changing the original acceleration domain names and ports.
-Note that after changing the origin site, a temporary service interruption might occur requiring client reconnection.
+Note that after changing the origin site, a temporary service interruption might occur requiring, and the client needs to reconnect.

 Can PathX resources be recovered after cancellation due to non-payment?